 Carve a solid day out of your itinerary to tackle Bruny Island.
 Accessible via a 20-minute ferry from Kettering (40 minutes from Hobart), Bruny Island comprises two islands connected by a narrow isthmus known as The Neck.
 Home to lush national parks full of epic hikes, white sand beaches perfect for a picnic and a magical lighthouse, this place is seriously dreamy.
 Another thing we love about Bruny Island?
 The fresh produce.
 You’ll devour the best cheese, wine and oysters in the country (not a typo).
 Check out our first-timers guide here to plan the perfect day.

 Need somewhere to rest your head?
-Check out the best hotels in Tasmania.
+Check out the best accommodation in Hobart.

 Editor's note: Urban List editors independently select and write about stuff we love and think you'll like too.
 Urban List has affiliate partnerships, so we get revenue from your purchases.